Where am I?

 Replace just one CV joint?I recently replaced all four rubber CV boots on my 325i, repacked them with grease, and they seem to be holding up fine....

 Antwort auf „Installing SSD in iMac Mid 2007”We have not personally installed an SSD on this particular model, but it does work.
-Also, this question has been covered Can you install ssd hard drive into this machine?
-Replacing sata hard drive with ssd on Answers.
+Also, this question has been covered many times on Answers.
 Simply install the SSD into your adapter and install it into the iMac.
 The most critical part is transferring your thermal sensor over to the SSD.
 The thermal sensor can be seen in the guide here.
 Before reassembling your machine, be sure that the thermal sensor will remained adhered to the body of your SSD (you can always add strips of tape over it to hold it on) and you should be fine.

 Antwort auf „Fire & water Damage & some buttons don't work”We have a general troubleshooting page to deal with liquid damage.
 It's tough to say what exactly is causing the issues with your keys but it could be either a problem in the keyboard connectors or corrosion/water scale in the keyboard itself.